godaddy-wordpress/woocommerce-memberships-rest-api-docs/source/includes/membership_plans/_read.md

 ?>
 ```

-> The above command returns JSON data with a membership plan structured like this:
+> JSON response example for the request:

 ```json
 {